Pertino/AMQP-CPP/README.md

 class MyTcpHandler : public AMQP::TcpHandler
 {
     /**
+     *  Method that is called by the AMQP library when a new connection
+     *  is associated with the handler.
+This is the first call to your handler
+     *  @param  connection      The connection that is attached to the handler */ virtual void onAttached(AMQP::TcpConnection *connection) override {
+        // @todo
+        //  add your own implementation, for example initialize things
+        //  to handle the connection.
+    }

+    /**
+     *  Method that is called by the AMQP library when the TCP connection
+     *  has been established.
+After this method has been called, the library
+     *  still has take care of setting up the optional TLS layer and of
+     *  setting up the AMQP connection on top of the TCP layer., This method
+     *  is always paired with a later call to onLost().
+     *  @param  connection      The connection that can now be used */ virtual void onConnected(AMQP::TcpConnection *connection) override {
+        // @todo
+        //  add your own implementation (probably not needed) }

+    /**
+     *  Method that is called when the secure TLS connection has been established.
+     *  This is only called for amqps:// connections.
+It allows you to inspect
+     *  whether the connection is secure enough for your liking (you can
+     *  for example check the server certicate).
+The AMQP protocol still has
+     *  to be started.
+     *  @param  connection      The connection that has been secured
+     *  @param  ssl             SSL structure from openssl library
+     *  @return bool            True if connection can be used */ virtual bool onSecured(AMQP::TcpConnection *connection, const SSL *ssl) override {
+        // @todo
+        //  add your own implementation, for example by reading out the
+        //  certificate and check if it is indeed yours return true;
+    }

+    /**
      *  Method that is called by the AMQP library when the login attempt
      *  succeeded.
-After this method has been called, the connection is ready
+After this the connection is ready to use.
-     *  to use.
-     *  @param  connection      The connection that can now be used */ virtual void onConnected(AMQP::TcpConnection *connection) {
+     *  @param  connection      The connection that can now be used */ virtual void onReady(AMQP::TcpConnection *connection) override {
         // @todo
         //  add your own implementation, for example by creating a channel